-13. Plaintiff incorporates by reference and re-alleges each and every one of the allegations contained in the preceding and foregoing paragraphs of this Complaint as if fully set forth herein.
+- 16. Plaintiff incorporates by reference and re-alleges each and every one of the allegations contained in the preceding and foregoing paragraphs of this Complaint as if fully set forth herein. - 17.

-- 14. California law requires payment of at least the state-mandated minimum wage for all hours worked by non-exempt employees.
-(See Lab.
-Code, §§ 1194, 1197.)
-Hourly wages cannot be averaged out to cover hours worked during which no compensation was paid.
-(See Armenta v.
-Osmose (2005) 135 Cal.App.4th 314, 322-24.)
-Time during which a worker cannot leave his or her worksite, even sleeping time, is considered hours worked under California law.
-(Mendiola v.
-CPS Security Solutions, Inc. (Cal., Jan.
-8, 2015) 15 Cal.
-Daily Op.
-Serv.
-203.) - 15.
 Plaintiff and the Putative Class regularly worked hours for which they were not paid the minimum wage.
-Defendants' minimum wage violations include, but are not limited to, the failure to pay any wages whatsoever to Plaintiff and the Putative Class for 12 hours each workday. - 16.
-Plaintiff seeks such minimum wages owed to them for the three-year period measured backward from the date of the filing of the initial Complaint in this matter. - 17.
-The exact amount of minimum wages owed will not be fully ascertained until discovery is completed.
-Until Defendants produce the necessary documents for an accounting, Plaintiff is unable to determine the exact amount of minimum wages owed. - 18.
-Labor Code section 218.6 states, "[I]n any action brought for the nonpayment of wages, the court shall award interest on all due and unpaid wages at the rate of interest specified in subdivision (b) of Section 3289 of the Civil Code, which shall accrue from the date that the wages were due and payable as provided in Part 1 (commencing with Section 200) of Division 2."
-Plaintiff seeks such interest on all minimum wages owed to them for the three-year period measured backward from the date of the filing of the initial Complaint in this matter. - 19.
-Plaintiff seeks liquidated damages in an amount equal to the minimum wages due to him and the Putative Class under Labor Code section 1194.2. - 20.
-Pursuant to Labor Code section 1194, Plaintiff requests the Court to award

-Plaintiff's reasonable attorney's fees and costs incurred in this action.
+Defendants' minimum wage violations include, but are not limited to, the failure to pay any wages whatsoever to Plaintiff and the Putative Class for all hours worked in excess of 12 hours each workday. - 18.
+Plaintiff seeks such minimum wages owed to him and the Putative Class for the statutory period measured backward from the date of the filing of the initial Complaint in this matter.

+- 19. The exact amount of minimum wages owed will not be fully ascertained until discovery is completed.
+For example, time during which a worker cannot leave his or her worksite, even sleeping time, may be considered "hours worked" under the law.
+Until Defendants produce the necessary documents for an accounting, Plaintiff is unable to determine the exact amount of minimum wages owed. - 20.
+Labor Code section 218.6 states, "[I]n any action brought for the nonpayment of wages, the court shall award interest on all due and unpaid wages at the rate of interest specified in [section 3289(b)] of the Civil Code, which shall accrue from the date that the wages were due and payable as provided in Part 1 (commencing with Section 200) of Division 2."
+Plaintiff seeks such interest on all minimum wages owed to them for the statutory period measured backward from the date of the filing of the initial Complaint in this matter. - 21.
+Plaintiff seeks liquidated damages in an amount equal to the minimum wages due to him and the Putative Class under Labor Code section 1194.2. - 22.
+Pursuant to Labor Code section 1194, Plaintiff requests the Court to award Plaintiff's reasonable attorney's fees and costs incurred in this action.